phamcs/k8s/README.md

 We assumed you've already got your servers setup for K8S.
 This included:

 - 3 Ubuntu Servers in odd number (minimum 3 nodes).
 Our setup on 22.04 LTS but it should works with 20.04 LTS.
-- ssh access to your servers and able to run as root
+- ssh access to your servers and able to run as root.
+NFS server for persistent storage.
 - Linux Sysadmin skills

 ## Ecosystem